-Costa Navarino features two 5-star hotels (The Romanos and The Westin), a spa, two golf courses, a private beach, indoor and outdoor swimming pools and over 20 restaurants.
+Costa Navarino features two 5-star hotels: The Romanos and The Westin Resort.
+There is a spa, two golf courses, a private beach, indoor and outdoor swimming pools and over 20 restaurants.
 As a holiday destination, it appeals to couples of all ages as well as families with young children.

 We were in Costa Navarino for a long weekend packed with activities, from cycling to spa, from wine tasting to cooking class.
 I would highly recommend booking a stay of at least a whole week.

 Costa Navarino is not just for people who want to lay on the beach all day long.
 They offer a wide range of outdoor activities and sports such as mountain-biking through wetlands and climbing up the path to Nestor’s Cave.

 Of course, there is golf!
 Costa Navarino offers a world-class golf experience with two 18-hole signature courses.
 The Dunes Course is open to runners in the early morning and in the evening.
 I took advantage of it to go for a 5k run with spectacular sea views.